arielberardi/StockExchange/README.md

    ```

 4. **Run Tests**:
-   StockeExchange uses Google Test for unit testing.
+   StockExchange uses Google Test for unit testing.
 To run the tests:
    ```bash
    ctest
    ```